VirusTotal/yara/docs/modules/pe.rst

 .. c:type:: signatures

-    An zero-based array of signature objects, one for each authenticode signature in the PE file.
+    A zero-based array of signature objects, one for each authenticode signature in the PE file.
 Usually PE files have a single signature.

     .. c:member:: issuer